matildessaldanha-cmd/BioServer/README.md

 ## Clinical Innovation

-The framework enables the quantification of arterial stiffness and the simulation of specific pathologies—such as **Hypertension**, **Arteriosclerosis**, and **Aortic Stenosis**—in a risk-free virtual environment.
+The framework enables the quantification of arterial stiffness and the simulation of specific pathologies, such as **Hypertension**, **Arteriosclerosis**, and **Aortic Stenosis**, in a risk-free virtual environment.
 This predictive approach supports clinical decision-making by identifying vascular phenotypes that typically require invasive assessment.

 ## Technical Implementation